james-rae/ramp4-pcar4/src/geo/layer/class-structure.md

 ## Initiation Chain

 Useful for figuring out where to put checkpoints for "cancel load" kickouts.
+This chain is the `onInitiate()` calls.
+They tend to go backwards (subclass --> superclass) with the exception of MapLayer calling CommonLayer as an early step.

 ~ CommonLayer: Just saftey checks.